telerik/justmock-docs/basic-usage/recursive-mocking.md

     End Sub
   {{endregion}}

-In this arrangement we specify that when calling `foo.Bar.Do` and `foo.Bar.Baz.Do` methods `"xit"` and `"yit"` should be returned respectively.
+In this arrangement we specify that when calling `foo.Bar.Do` and `foo.Bar.Baz.Do` methods, `"xit"` and `"yit"` should be returned respectively.